Rock Me Gently (Andy Kim song): Year-end charts

+Certifications

 Later uses

 Part of the song was used in a 1970s UK TV commercial for Lever Brothers' Jif cleaning cream, using the lyric "When Jif’s your cleaner / Tough dirt goes / Away so gently / And it shows / Your home has never been loved like this before".

 The song resurfaced in 2008 in a television commercial for Jeep Liberty.
 It was also played at the end (and titles) of season 4 finale and in the season 5 premiere of the TV show Ray Donovan.

 The song appears in season 3, episode 3 of Sex Education.